markjkelly/apigee-notebooks/README.md

 # Apigee Colab Notebooks

-This repo contains Colab notebooks which can be used to learn more about the Apigee Edge product.
+This repo contains Colab notebooks which can be used to learn more about Apigee.

 In order to use these notebooks you will need access to an Apigee organisition and a Google Cloud project.